strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.4 =
+* Small changes to pmpro_changeMembershipLevel function to support deleting users when they cancel their account.

 = 1.3.19 =
 * Rewrote the pmpro_login_redirect function.
 It's cleaner now.
 Important: there was a pmpro_login_redirect hook in there that was fairly redundant with the core login_redirect hook.
 I've renamed the pmpro hook to pmpro_login_redirect_to because I had a hook with the same name (pmpro_login_redirect) used in a different place to control whether or not PMPro redirects the register page to the levels page.
 Having one hook for two things is a bad idea.
 It seems like more people were using the hook for controlling the registration redirect, so I left that one alone and renamed these.
 * Changed PMPro page creation to set all membership pages as subpages of the membership account page.
 This results in nicer menus for themes that add all top level pages to the menu.